-From the entry, I belly up to a viewpoint for a panoramic orientation.
-Stretching before me is a European Niagara Falls, diced and sprinkled over a heavily forested Grand Canyon.
-Heading down the steep zigzag path, I leave cars and concrete behind, and enter a wonderland.
-It’s a pristine world of waterfalls, lakes and trees, populated with Croatian families at play.
-The lazy trout seem to understand that fishing is forbidden — they’re huge, plentiful and oblivious to the many visitors.
+On my first visit, I began at a viewpoint for a panoramic orientation.
+Stretching before me was a European Niagara Falls, diced and sprinkled over a heavily forested Grand Canyon.
+Heading down a steep zigzag path, I left cars and concrete behind, and entered a pristine world of waterfalls, lakes, and trees, populated with Croatian families at play.

-At the far side of the lake, more boardwalks take me to the most spectacular stretch of the trail — a wonderland of sleepy trout, Monet greenery, and frisky falls.
+At the far side of the lake, more boardwalks lead to the most spectacular stretch of the trail — a wonderland of sleepy trout, Monet greenery, and frisky falls.
 There are a million ways to catch tiny rainbows in the mist as boardwalks wind around and above the bridal fair of lacy waterfalls.
-As I hike, I watch for the park's fabled wildlife.
-It claims to host deer, wolves, wildcats, lynx, wild boar, voles, otters and more than 160 species of birds — but, apart from the throngs of trout, I find only mice.
+The lazy trout seem to understand that fishing is forbidden — they're huge, plentiful, and oblivious to the many visitors.
+As I strolled, I watched for the park's fabled wildlife.
+It boasts deer, wolves, wildcats, lynx, wild boar, voles, otters, and more than 160 species of birds — but on this visit, apart from the throngs of trout, I found only mice.
 Plitvice is also home to about 50 highly endangered European brown bears…but they have the good sense to stay far from the hiking paths.

 A geologist would be less disappointed.
 This fantasy world of lakes separated by natural limestone dams — constantly built up by deposits of calcium carbonate, even as they're eroded by the flow of water — is a perfect storm of unique geological features you'll rarely find elsewhere on earth.